-Developing our emotional intelligence, self-awareness and empathy to help convert challenging conversations into transformative ones.
+Developing our emotional intelligence, self-awareness, and empathy to help convert challenging conversations into transformative ones.

 The Transformative Conversations Programme is a series of three half-day workshops with reflection and asynchronous working between sessions to support participants in developing an understanding of context, self and others and to build the confidence to have challenging conversations within their teams and institution.

-Effective conversations are informed by an understanding of how issues of privilege, power, diversity and bias can impact on the way we communicate.
 A focus on the skills required to build authentic and positive relationships which acknowledge diversity, respect lived experiences and address unacceptable behaviour, will help those involved navigate their way through issues as part of transformative conversations that are both supportive and challenging.

 Focusing on what we want to create – the new reality that we aspire to be a part of – can transform the conversations that we are currently having for positive change.